AnggaR96s/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”